jwarner22/chess-app/README.md

 * Daily streak tracker.
 * Achievements for each motif.
 * A leaderboard so you can compare your total score to other beta testers.

+## Intended future additions
+* Integrate the content deliver algorithms into Lichess.org and Chess.com's APIs to get more a more granular user profile by using in-game positions and data.
+* More in-depth analytics and data visualization.
+* Peer to peer messaging.
+* An in-game reward system.
+* List on the Apple App Store.
+* Profile picture upload.
+* Dark mode.
+* Increase the complexity and accuracy of the scoring algorithms.
+* Opening tree 'mastery' roadmap.